jordiclive/jordiclive.github.io/books.md

   <img src="https://images.springer.com/sgw/books/medium/9783319110790.jpg" alt="alg" height= "236" width="150" style="float: right;margin:0 10px 10px 0" />
 </a>

 After my first University year, my introduction to linear algebra had left me uninspired.
-Accordingly, I soon realised that to study the cool stuff I would need to become properly acquainted with mathematics.
-And this book set me on my path: it was the first time I spent a long time with a textbook, and the first time I formulated mathematical arguments properly.
+I soon realised that to study the *cool stuff* I would need to become properly acquainted with mathematics.
+And this book set me on my path, it was the first time I spent a long time with a textbook, and the first time I formulated mathematical arguments properly.

-The approach and some of the elegant proofs helped me greatly in my later years; although, Looking back, there is not much emphasis on techniques that are germane to machine learning (SVD, decompositions, pseudoinverses etc.).
-I think this is a must-read and as linear algebra is too important to too many subjects, a sound conceptual framework is a must.
-A lot of material is omitted, so one will need an additional resource.
+The general approach and some of the elegant proofs are fantastic; although, Looking back, there is not much emphasis on techniques that are germane to machine learning (SVD, decompositions, pseudoinverses etc.).
+I still think this is a must-read and as linear algebra is too important to too many subjects, a sound conceptual framework is a must.
+Some essential material is omitted, so one will need a supplementary resource.